nicklockwood/SwiftFormat/README.md

    swift run -c release swiftformat "$SRCROOT"
    ```

-NOTE: You may wish to check BuildTools/Package.swift into your source control so that the version used by your run-script phase is kept in version control.
+**NOTE:** You may wish to check BuildTools/Package.swift into your source control so that the version used by your run-script phase is kept in version control.
 It is recommended to add the following to your .gitignore file: `BuildTools/.build` and `BuildTools/.swiftpm`.

 ### Using Cocoapods

+#### 1) Add the SwitfFormat CLI to your Podfile

 1. Add the `swiftformat` binary to your project directory via [CocoaPods](https://cocoapods.org/), by adding the following line to your Podfile then running `pod install`:

     ```ruby
     pod 'SwiftFormat/CLI'
     ```

 **NOTE:** This will only install the pre-built command-line app, not the source code for the SwiftFormat framework.

-2. In the Build Phases section of your project target, add a new Run Script phase before the Compile Sources step:
+#### 2) Add a Build phase to your app target

+1. Click on your project in the file list, choose your target under `TARGETS`, click the `Build Phases` tab
+2. Add a `New Run Script Phase` by clicking the little plus icon in the top left
+3. Drag the new `Run Script` phase **above** the `Compile Sources` phase, expand it and paste the following script:
     ```bash
-    "${PODS_ROOT}/SwiftFormat/CommandLineTool/swiftformat"
+    "${PODS_ROOT}/SwiftFormat/CommandLineTool/swiftformat" "$SRCROOT"
+    ```

 ### Alternative: Locally installed swiftformat

 Alternatively, you could use a locally installed swiftformat command-line tool instead by putting the following in your Run Script build phase:

 ```bash